A Word of Warning to Young and Sensitive Readers:

 Noon came.
 Horus was so hungry that he was letting out little frustrated sobs without even realizing it.
-These got more pronounced until he sat down on the floor, and would have thrown a tantrum out of habit.
-But then he remembered the human child standing behind him, and covered his face with his paws.
+These got more pronounced until he sat down on the ground, and would have thrown a tantrum out of habit.
+But then he remembered the human child standing behind him, and he covered his face with his paws.
 He could not, however, stifle his whimpers completely.

 “No, you couldn’t,” said Horus.
 “You have been lost here your whole life and I will be, too!”